Getting Started in Farming: Inheriting a Farm

 Holding the land as an investment is another option for heirs.
 Those who decide to own the land can choose from several different management techniques, each one involving different amounts of time and effort.
 Some people enjoy being active in running the farm and others prefer not to be involved.

 Leasing land to others is a viable and common option today.
-The Census of Agriculture reported that 54 percent of land was leased in 2007.
-A number of lease arrangements are available.
+The Census of Agriculture reported that 51% of land in farms was leased in 2017.
+A variety of lease arrangements are available.
 See the Iowa State University Agricultural Decision Maker website for a complete discussion of the lease arrangements.
-A typical leasing arrangement involves cash rent or crop share.
+A typical leasing arrangement involves cash rent, flexible cash rent, or crop share.
 In a cash situation, the tenant bears most of the risk.
 In a crop share arrangement, the production and price risk are shared between the tenant and landowner.

 Determining a fair rental rate is not easy.
-The most common method for determining cash rent is to set a rate that is similar to what other people are charging in your area.
+One method for determining cash rent is to set a rate that is similar to what other people are charging in your area.
 If you use this method, make sure you are comparing your rates to landowners with similar quality of land.
 Always compare multiple rates versus just one or two.
 Comparing rental rates has its downfalls because it assumes that others are charging their tenants reasonably and fairly.
-To assure a fair price, take into consideration average yields, corn suitability ratings (CSR), and share of gross crop value.
-It is important to try and keep the relationship between the landlord and tenant in a partnership-style environment, as opposed to being adversaries.
+To assure a fair price, take into consideration average yields, corn suitability ratings (CSR2), and share of gross crop value.
+It is in the best interest of everyone involved to keep the relationship between the landowner and tenant in a partnership-style environment, as opposed to being adversaries.

 Once again, the best rental arrangement depends on each situation.
 In some cases, other factors outside the rented property may need to be considered, such as snow removal, property upkeep, and maintenance.

 Custom farming can serve as an alternative to leasing the farm.
-The owner of the land makes the decisions about the crop, inputs, and marketing, but hires others to perform the actual work.
+The owner of the land makes the decisions about the crop, inputs and marketing, but hires others to perform the actual work.
 The custom operator handles all machine operations on the owner’s land in exchange for a set fee or rate.
-Custom farming is an option with less risk involved.
-In a bad year, profits from custom farming will be smaller than under a conventional lease, but that is the trade-off for reducing risk.
+Custom farming is an option with more risk involved for the landowner.
+In a bad year, profits from custom farming will be smaller than under a conventional lease, but that is the trade-off for the risk of higher profits in some years.

 Hiring a Professional Manager

 Hiring a professional manager is an option for those who want to keep the farm as an investment but do not want to make business decisions regarding the farm.
 This arrangement varies.
 In most cases, the owner makes no business decisions and lets the hired professional farm manager run the farm.
 The owner receives a check, and the farm management firm receives a percent of the gross income.
-The typical charge for cash rent is 5 percent and a crop-share is 12 percent of the gross income.
+The typical charge for cash rent is 3-6% and a crop-share is around 10% of the gross income.
 These percentages will vary depending upon the amount of time and effort involved for the farm manager.

 The return to land as an investment is generally thought of in two components.
 The first is the yearly cash return, which varies according to the use of the land and the type of lease arrangement.
 It is subject to weather, production, and price risks.
-In the past, the annual cash return to land has varied considerably, but it usually averages 4 to 8 percent after property taxes and before income taxes.
+In the past, the annual cash return to land has varied considerably, in recent years it has averaged 2-3%after property taxes and before income taxes.

 The second component to the return to land is the increase in value or capital gains.
-The 2011 average U.S. land value was $2,350 per acre.
-This value is up 6.8 percent from 2010.
+The 2020 average US land value was $3,160 per acre.
+This value is the same as in 2019, but 5.3% higher than five years ago.
 The average value is measured by the value of the land and buildings on the farm.
-Land values vary greatly throughout the country.
-Cropland values in the United States increased by 9.4 percent to $3,030 per acre.
-Some parts of the country saw increases of 17 percent and others experienced a decrease in value by 1.3 percent.
+Land values vary greatly throughout the country, and by type of farmland.
+Cropland values in the United States in 2020 were valued at $4,100, while pasture land averaged $1,400.
+Productivity and land values vary by state.
+With a range in state cropland values in 2020 between $1,030 and $13,800.

-Regardless the leasing method used, a written contract between the landlord and the tenant is advised so each person has a clear understanding of the agreement.
+Regardless of the leasing method used, a written contract between the landowner and the tenant is strongly advised so each party has a clear understanding of the agreement.

 Selling the Land

-The final option is to sell the farm land.
+The final option is to sell the farmland.
 This option is particularly appealing to those who want the proceeds of the inheritance for other uses.
-This is important not just for the parties involved in the lease but also their heirs.
+This is important not just for the parties involved but also their heirs.

 Those who decide to sell the land must consider the method of sale.
 Most use a licensed real estate broker.
 Other heirs sell the land to someone who is familiar with the land or through classified advertising.

 Many heirs who decide to sell the land do not know a good selling price.
 The land market is not well-defined as other more frequently traded commodities.
 Farmland heirs should obtain a professional appraisal to help establish the value of the land and assist in setting the right selling price.
-It is also important to remember that an heir’s sentimentality for the farm is not translated into value for someone else.
+It is also important to remember that an heir’s sentimental attachment to the farm is not translated into value for someone else.
 It is also important to remember to seek sound legal advice.

 A cash sale for deed is one of the most popular ways to sell land.
 A cash sale immediately produces the proceeds from the sale for other uses.
 It also minimizes the risk to the seller.
 However, a cash sale might reduce the number of potential buyers because most buyers will need some type of financing.
 Fewer buyers could mean a lower selling price.

 A contract sale is an option in which the buyer provides a down payment and then makes payments on the land.
 The advantage to the buyer is the need for less money up front.
 The seller’s advantages include the option of reporting the gain on an installment basis and lowering the overall tax consequences.
 A contract sale does expose the seller to the risk of default from the buyer.
 However, the increased risk means the seller usually can receive higher interest.
 The higher interest is additional income for the seller.
+The seller may get a higher interest rate than a bank would pay on a CD.
+From a practical standpoint most sellers would rather have a higher sale price (capital gains) and a lower interest rate (ordinary income) and of course the buyer wants the opposite.
 Again, several states have special beginning farmer programs that allow different tax treatments for this income.
 Additionally, offering a favorable contract will increase the number of potential buyers and provide the opportunity for a better price.

 Trading the property is another option that may be appealing in some circumstances.
 This is especially true for an heir who is already farming in another area.
 By trading the property to someone who owns or can buy property closer to an existing farm, the heir can avoid taxes that could be generated from the sale.
 Trading farmland for other rental property is another possibility.